AI marketing capacity and profit impact modelling

 Task mapping

-High-effort, repeatable workflows are identified across briefing and approvals, insight synthesis, planning and launch, content and enablement production, reporting, and partner governance - with focus on where senior time and delivery cycles are most constrained.
+High-effort, repeatable workflows are identified across briefing and approvals, client or stakeholder reporting, insight synthesis, planning and launch, content and enablement production, performance analysis, evaluation, and governance - with focus on where senior time, billable time, and delivery cycles are most constrained.

 Efficiency estimation

-Realistic time savings are estimated by role and workflow, based on how work is currently performed - not theoretical automation potential - and validated through live testing during implementation.
+Realistic time savings are estimated by role and workflow, based on how work is currently performed - not theoretical automation potential - and validated through live testing during adoption.

-Released time is translated into increased capacity - such as additional campaigns shipped, faster hypothesis-to-live cycles, more frequent performance readouts, or improved QA discipline - alongside changes in how senior attention is allocated.
+Released time is translated into capacity outcomes such as additional client work handled, faster deliverables, more frequent readouts, reduced over-servicing, or improved launch readiness - alongside changes in how senior attention is allocated.

 Visibility and validation